-I am in major big time whoa love with this dish.
-A few weeks ago Jorge and I happened to find ourselves in one of those chain Italian restaurants like Olive Garden or Macaroni Grill.
-I honestly can’t remember which, but I do know I ordered something called Bruschetta Chicken.
+I am in major big time whoa love with this Caprese Chicken.
+A few months ago Jorge and I happened to find ourselves in one of those chain Italian restaurants like Olive Garden or Macaroni Grill.
+I honestly can’t remember which, but I do know I ordered something called bruschetta chicken.
 It was good, but could use some improvements.

 - 4 skinless chicken breasts